-This is a collection of my thoughts, ideas and published writing on life, leadership, strategy, philosophy and any other topic that keeps me awake at night.
+A collection of thoughts, ideas and published writing on wellbeing, leadership, strategy, lifestyle and much more.
 Enjoy!

 There is a place I go once or twice a week.
 A cold, blank room in a nondescript old building, burrowed deep within one of the darker back pockets of Sydney.
 It’s a place which provides me with the lessons that I desperately need in my life.